Calculus Theorem That if F is Continuous Between a and B

 Example 2

-Does the function take on the value on the interval ?
+Does the function take on the value

 Step 1: Ensure f(x) is continuous